 2. Clean Your Gutters

-Regularly get your gutters cleaned and ensure they are free of leaves, dirt, and other debris is critical.
-Clogged gutters can also cause water to pool on the roof, leading to mold or rot.
-Keeping gutters clear helps prevent water damage to both residential and commercial roofs.
+Regularly clean your gutters and downspouts to ensure they are free of leaves, dirt, and other debris.
+Keeping gutters clear ensures proper drainage and helps prevent water damage.

 3. Trim Tree Branches

-Overhanging tree branches can scrape against your roof, damaging shingles or panels.
+Overhanging tree branches may seem harmless, but they can scrape against your roof, damaging shingles or panels.
 They can also break during storms and fall onto your roof, causing structural damage.

-Trim any branches that hang over your roof or are close to your home.
-This not only helps protect your roof but also helps keep your roof clear of leaves and other debris.
+Trim the trees near your home, particularly any branches that hang over your roof.
+This not only helps protect your roof from damage but also keeps your roof clear of leaves and other debris.

 4. Remove Debris from Your Roof

-Leaves, twigs, and dirt can accumulate on your roof, especially after a storm.
-This debris holds moisture, which can weaken roofing systems over time.
+Leaves, twigs, and dirt can collect on your roof, especially after a storm.
+This debris holds moisture, which can lead to mold, rot, and weakening roofing systems over time.

 5. Check for Signs of Roof Leaks